 Booking an appointment with the application centre: After you submit your immigration application online, our immigration lawyers will book an appointment with the application centre for you to enrol your biometrics.

-How Much Does An Application For The Right of Abode (ROA) Cost?
+How Much Does An Application for the Right of Abode (ROA) Cost?

 The costs associated with your application for the certificate of entitlement to the Right of Abode (ROA) are outlined below: